hermeznetwork/docs/docs/developers/glossary.md

 ## Transactions
 Transactions is the generic name given to every operation in the Hermez network.
 Transactions may be initiated by a user or by the coordinator.
 Transactions may also happen at L1 or L2.
 The coordinator node is in charge to collecting and processing transactions in batches generating a zk-SNARK to proofs that transactions have been carried out according to some rules.

-### L1 Transactions
-L1 transactions are those that are executed through the smart contract and affect the L2 state tree.
-These transactions may be started by the user or by the coordinator.
-User L1 transactions include CreateAccount, Deposit, DepositTransfer, ...
-Coordinator L1 transactions include CreateAccountEth (to operate in L1) or CreateAccountBjj (to operate in L2).

-### L2 Transactions
-L2 transactions are those that are executed exclusively on L2 and affect the L2 state tree.

 ### Atomic Transactions
-Hermez provides the capability to for that some transaction are processed together.
+Hermez provides the capability that some transactions to bea processed together.
 This feature is called Atomic Transctions.

 ## Trees
 Hermez uses Sparse Merkle Trees to store the state of the Hermez network.
 There are two main tree structures: